Kobgones/CarnetComp-tences/architecture/rest.md

 ### Utilisation dans un projet ✔️

 <pre><code>
-// This route allow us to find informations of a user by its id.
-This route will use the function "read" of the userControllers router.get("/api/users/:id", userControllers.read);
+// This route allow us to find a user by its id.
+This route use the function "read" of the userControllers

+router.get("/api/users/:id", userControllers.read);
 </code></pre>